naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

     .
 });
 ```
 Our constructor gets the slider element as an input.
 It sets the slider's width to be equal to the first page width and sets content's width to be equal to the pages widths sum.
-Since all the pages should have the same width and since slider's overflow CSS property set to hidden, only one page will be visible.
-The page that will be visible is depending on content's offset relative to slider.
+Since all the pages should have the same width and since slider's overflow CSS property was set to hidden, only one page will be visible.
+The page that will be visible is depending on the content's offset relative to slider.
 ## startDrag(), doDrag(), endDrag() and removeTransition() ##
-At the end of the constructor we bind to 'mousedown', 'mousemove', 'mouseup' and 'transitionend' events.
-Lets see the implementation of startDrag(), doDrag(), endDrag() and removeTransition():
+At the end of the constructor method we bind to 'mousedown', 'mousemove', 'mouseup' and 'transitionend' events.
+Let's see the implementation of startDrag(), doDrag(), endDrag() and removeTransition():
 ```javascript startDrag(), doDrag(), endDrag() and removeTransition() implementation
 $.extend(PagesSlider.prototype, {
     .